Lucas-van-Dam/TekEngine/README.md

 # Resonance
-Resonance is a game engine written in C++ 20 and GLSL,
+Resonance is an audio visual engine written in C++ 20 and GLSL, using premake as its buildsystem

 ## Features
 ### Rendering